Ears - how your ears work

 Sometimes your ears feel funny when you are on a plane, going through a tunnel or driving up hills.

 Try opening your mouth wide as if you are yawning, or chewing or blowing your nose.
-This lets air through the eustachian tube into the inner ear, your ears will feel like they go 'pop' and you will be able to hear normally again.
+This lets air through the Eustachian tube into the middle ear, your ears will feel like they go 'pop' and you will be able to hear normally again.
 If you are having problems with hearing or your ears hurt then go and see your doctor.

-Check out the related topics to find out more about your ears.
+Check out these topics to find out more about your ears.

 Aren't ears wonderful?